-Molly Brown's Country Cafe, one of our favorite local breakfast spots, makes the best corned beef hash with real hand-chopped corned beef and fresh potatoes.
-I've asked them if they could prepare this delicious hash for me without the potatoes.
+Molly Brown's Country Cafe, one of our favorite local breakfast spots, makes the most flavorful corned beef hash with hand-chopped corned beef and fresh potatoes.
+I asked them if they could prepare this delicious hash for me without the potatoes.

-If they're chopping the corned beef by hand, can't they just make it without the potatoes?
+If they chop the corned beef by hand, can't they make it without the potatoes?

 The short answer: No.

 Most restaurants, including Molly Brown's, pre-mix the corned beef and potatoes when they prepare the hash before the restaurant opens for the day.
-There's no corned beef without potatoes to give me!
+There needs to be corned beef without potatoes to give me!